 How Did the Mormon Church Originate?

 To a Mormon, this is actually a trick question.
 It could be tempting to say that the church was started in 1820 when Joseph Smith was visited by Heavenly Father and Jesus Christ and eventually was commanded to restore the church on the Earth.
 It is that point of restoration that makes this a trick question.
 We believe that the church today is the exact same church that Jesus Christ set up on the earth with 12 Apostles, and also the same church that Heavenly Father established through Adam in the beginning.

 We believe that when Jesus Christ establish the church in Jerusalem before his death, that many of the people followed him but others rejected him.
 Just as the people killed Jesus Christ, they also killed his Apostles after Christ’s death.
 In the Bible, we read about this.
 As we see the Apostle Paul in later years trying to keep the church going, but facing continuing problems and apostasy as soon as he left an area.

 Eventually, God’s authority of the priesthood was taken from all of the Earth when the apostles and prophets were killed off.
-This started a long time on the Earth where there was no established church or profit.
-This is similar to times in the Bible when the prophets such as Moses Noah and others were rejected.
+This started a long time on the Earth where there was no established church or prophet.
+This is similar to times in the Bible when the prophets such as Moses, Noah and others were rejected.

 In God’s mercy, He restored the Church again to the Earth by calling the Prophet Joseph Smith to do so.
-We believe that Joseph Smith was a prophet of God just as Moses Noah Abraham Isaac and Jacob.
-Since the death of Joseph Smith, there has always been a leader of our church who is a profit.
+We believe that Joseph Smith was a prophet of God just as Moses, Noah, Abraham, Isaac, and Jacob.
+Since the death of Joseph Smith, there has always been a leader of our church who is a prophet.
 Today, the prophet is Russell M. Nelson.